qaqcatz/impomysql/README.md

 * `taskId`: the id of the task, e.g. 0, 1, 2, ...

 *  `bugJsonName`: the json file name of the bug, e.g. bug-0-21-FixMHaving1U, you can use task-`taskId`/sqlsim/`bugJsonName` to read the bug.

+* `port`: although we can read port from config file, we think it is more flexible to specify the port on the command line.

 * `version`, `status`: whether the bug can be reproduced on the specified version of DBMS.